 Science

-Observing the trees and shrubs during seasonal changes can teach students about the life cycle of plants and adaptations that plants have to survive.
+Observe the trees and shrubs during seasonal changes to teach students about the life cycle of plants and the adaptations that plants have to survive.
 Even observing weeds count!
 Pull some weeds and have students dissect them.

-Observe if the weeds spread from seed, from cuttings, from bulbs or by runners.
-Use this opportunity to talk about how seeds can be distributed in a variety of ways.
-Talk about how seeds are adapted for these different methods of distribution.
-If you need more information, we have a set of Plant Basics available.
+Observe if the weeds spread from seed, from cuttings, from bulbs, or by runners.
+Talk about how seeds can be distributed in a variety of ways.
+Seeds are adapted for these different methods of distribution.
+If you need more information, we have a set of Plant Basics.
+Another set specializes in Plant Classification.

-Choose a shrub for an experiment.
-How does sunlight affect the shrub?
+Choose a shrub to observe.
+How does sunlight affect it?
 What about the temperature?
 Observe the leaves.
 Watch the shrub over a few weeks or months.
-You can find a lesson about the Special Needs of Plants in our store.
+You can find a lesson about the Special Needs of Plants here.

 Plants are important to humans and to the natural environment.
 We want students to recognize that plants are used as a source of food or shelter.
 They play an important role in the environment to prevent erosion, produce oxygen and capture carbon dioxide.